-The challenges to today’s environment, such as air and water pollution, species loss, peak oil and climate change, are complex and interconnected issues.
+The challenges of today’s environment, such as air and water pollution, species loss, peak oil and climate change, are complex and interconnected issues.
 The interdisciplinary field of Environmental Science/Studies is dedicated to the study of these critical problems with the aim to identify feasible solutions.
 Environmental Science focuses on the study of natural systems and the application of technology to protect and improve the environment.
 Environmental Studies focuses on the interaction between human and natural systems and the connection between science and policy.
-The Environmental Science Program at HPU offers either a Bachelor’s of Science (B.S.) degree in Environmental Science or a Bachelor’s of Arts (B.A.) in Environmental Studies.

 The B.S. major is designed for those students with an interest in more technical aspects of environmental systems.
 Students take a series of rigorous courses in chemistry, physics, biology, earth systems science, and mathematics.
-BS students choose among further options of a biology, chemistry or general concentration, adding significant depth to a traditional scientific discipline.
+Upper level B.S. students can follow a general environmental science track, or complement their environmental science courses with a biology or chemistry concentration.

 The B.A. major is designed for students with an interest in the policy and management aspects of environmental and sustainability issues.
 Coursework includes a foundation in environmental science (via introductory courses in chemistry, biology, and earth systems and environmental science).
 Students build upon that foundation with courses in economics, policy, communication, management, and ethics to gain a breadth of perspective for examining environmental and sustainability issues.